Compute

 Share an Image

 Supported images are public and accessible by all projects.
 Images created by you belong to your project and are visible to users in your project.
 However, you can share an image with another project using the Openstack CLI client.
+See the Share an Image with Another Project page for more info.

 Keypairs

 SSH keypairs provide secure and passwordless access to your instance.
-A keypair is made up of a private key that only you know, and a public key to be installed on systems to which you wish to authentiate.
+A keypair is made up of a private key that only you know, and a public key to be installed on systems to which you wish to authenticate.

 Before creating an instance, upload at least 1 public key in your user account.
 You should specify a public key to be installed when creating an instance so you can use the matching private key to gain initial access.
 You can only specify a public key to be installed at the time of instance creation, not afterwards.